- Benefits of good nutrition during cancer treatment

 - Recipes to try during cancer treatment

-Some people find they do not lose weight during treatment.
+Some people find they don’t lose weight during treatment.
 They may even gain weight.
-This is particularly true for those with breast, prostate, and ovarian cancer who are taking certain medicines or are getting hormone therapy or chemotherapy.
+This is particularly true for people with breast, prostate, or ovarian cancer who are taking certain medicines or getting hormone therapy or chemotherapy.

-If you notice you are gaining weight, tell your doctor so you can find out what may be causing this change.
-Sometimes, you gain weight because certain cancer-fighting drugs cause your body to hold on to extra fluid.
+If you notice you’re gaining weight, tell your cancer care team so you can find out what may be causing this change.
+Sometimes you gain weight because certain cancer-fighting drugs cause your body to hold on to extra fluid.
 If this is the case, your doctor may ask you to talk with a registered dietitian for help with limiting the amount of salt you eat.
 This is important because salt might cause your body to hold extra water.

 Many women with breast cancer gain weight during treatment.
-Because of this, many of the recommendations for breast cancer patients include a lower-fat, reduced-calorie diet much like those suggested for patients after cancer treatment has been completed.
-If you have any questions, talk to your health care team about the best diet for you.
+Because of this, many of the recommendations for breast cancer patients include a reduced-calorie diet much like those suggested for patients after cancer treatment has been completed.
+If you have any questions, talk to your cancer care team about the best diet for you.

 If you want to stop gaining weight, here are some tips that can help: